NEON-BOMB/AL-Neon-Guides/AL Submarine and ASW Comprehensive Guide.md

 1. <a name="getstart">Getting Started</a>
    Submarines are, essentially, a offensive support mechanic in Azur Lane.
+They work as a separate fleet